xlyric/pv-router-esp32/README.md

 ## TTGO version
 <img src="./img/routeur.jpg" align="up" height="300"  >
-I created this pv router to separate the power part of the analysis part.
+I created this pv router to separate the power part of the analysis part. <br>
-After 2 years of working with an ESP8266, I made evolutions to upgrade to an ESP32. ( and visual Studio Code ) first time I use Oled display and I migrate to a TTGO tdisplay, for an easyer intregration.
+After 2 years of working with an ESP8266, I made evolutions to upgrade to an ESP32. ( and visual Studio Code )<br>
+first time I use Oled display and I migrate to a TTGO tdisplay, for an easyer intregration. <br>

-this router use a very simple tech by using phase differences.
+this router use a very simple tech by using phase differences.<br>
-The project can reproduce easily for the electronic board. however I made an industrial version of it to make things easier.
+The project can reproduce easily for the electronic board.<br>
+however I made an industrial version of it to make things easier.<br>
 <a href="https://www.helloasso.com/associations/apper/formulaires/4">The board was sold by a French Association ( APPER ) </a>

 You only need to by separatly : <br>